Frequently Asked Questions

 Integrated Pest Management (IPM) is the practice of using improved sanitation, exclusion, cultural controls, habitat manipulation, trapping, and targeted pesticide application to control or reduce pest problems.
 In other words, we use knowledge and common sense to prevent pests, not just pesticides.

-Why should I consider Manahawkin Pest Control Professionals for my pest control needs?
+Why should I consider Manahawkin Pest Control Pros for my pest control needs?

-Manahawkin Pest Control Professionals has been a New Jersy leader in the pest management industry for decades.
-Here are some reasons to consider Manahawkin Pest Control Professionals:
+Manahawkin Pest Control Pros has been a New Jersy leader in the pest management industry for decades.
+Here are some reasons to consider Manahawkin Pest Control Pros:

 · Immediate response